puppetlabs/puppet-specifications/language/types_values_variables.md

 The signature of a `Callable` denotes the type and multiplicity of the arguments it accepts and consists of a sequence of parameters; a list of types, where the three last entries may optionally be min count, max count, and a `Callable` (which is taken as its block_type).

+Since Puppet 4.7.0 a `Callable` can optionally describe a return type.
+When return type is something other than `Any`, the signature consists of an array of parameters, followed by the return type such that `Callable[[Integer, 2, 2], Float]` is a callable that takes two `Integer` parameters, and produces/returns a `Float`.

 * If neither min or max are specified the parameters must match exactly.
 * A min < size(params) means that the difference is optional.
 * If max > size(params) means that the last type repeats until the given max cap number of arguments